-In accordance with its Procedures for Consultation in the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (TATT 2021), the Authority will seek the views of stakeholders and the public on this document.
-It will undergo two rounds of public consultation.
-Each round shall be at least four weeks in duration.
-Comments from each round will be reviewed and those determined to be relevant and useful to the development of the local telecommunications sector will be incorporated.
+In accordance with its Procedures for Consultation in the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (TATT 2021), the Authority sought the views of stakeholders and the public on this document.
+On 29th October 2024, the document was issued for the first of two rounds of public consultation for a period of four weeks, ending 26th November 2024.
+The consultation period was extended for a further two weeks, ending 13th December 2024.

+The document will undergo a second round of public consultation, which shall be at least four weeks in duration.
+Comments from this round will be reviewed and those determined to be relevant and useful will be incorporated.